DRACULAHAS RISEN FROM

 So back in his own larger town, Monsignor is tended to by his attentive sister, Anna Mueller (Marion Mathie) who, it must be said, was extraordinarily large busted (or made to appear so).
 Whenever she is in the scene I uncontrollably fixate on her large mammalian protruberences - and I'm not normally a tit man, but holy crap!
 And because this movie is from 1968, they are, in all likelihood, REAL!
 How freaking distracting!
 Understand this movie was rated G so they never come out to play.
 And she is a cougar so there is never the hint of them coming out.
 And if you think I'm going on too long about this point, then you aren't aware of Hammer Films.

 See, Hammer was all about the bulging cleavage in their day.
 Once in a while they'd set the puppies free, but most times they didn't.
 And when it came to gore and nudity, such things in a Hammer film were never hampered by more than a GP rating (equivalent of a PG rating today).
-And if there was gore and no nudity, then it was a G rating - which meant the same thing then as it does now (up-tight, left-wing puritans put an end to that.
-How they went on, in the 70s and 80s, about the violence and the imagined "harm" it was having on Amerca's youth.
+And if there was gore and no nudity, then it was a G rating - which meant the same thing then as it does now (up-tight, right and left-wing puritans - pursuing their own agendas - put an end to that.
+How they went on, in the 70s and 80s, about the violence and the imagined "harm" movies, music, and video games were having on America's youth.
 Thanks Tipper Gore, for not a single damn thing!).

 To Hammer Films' credit, their writers knew how to tell a story.
 Unlike so very many American Horror Thriller films that feature nudity (nearly all of them - especially the cheap ones), the story doesn't stop dead in its tracks for a moment of sex.
 U.S. Horror Thriller sex scenes, especially from that era, seems pasted on to the film as if from the sweaty, nervous hands of a Catholic School boy, worried what his priest or parents will think (or doing it to spite them).
 Sex and nudity in a Hammer film is just part of the flow of life even in the most intentionally debauched scenes.